 Hopkins Marine Station is a laboratory of Stanford University located on Point Cabrillo in Monterey Bay and adjacent to the Monterey Bay Aquarium in Pacific Grove, about 14 miles (23 km) south-southwest of Moss Landing and 1.5 miles (2.4 km) north-northwest of Monterey, California.
 The marine station is named after Timothy Nolan Hopkins, who in 1892 provided the funding to establish the Hopkins Seaside Laboratory on the Monterey Peninsula as part of the recently founded Stanford University.
 The initial purpose of the marine laboratory was primarily to encourage the study of marine biology and also to provide a place where biologists of all disciplines could work near the marine organisms found along the California coast.
 After a careful survey of possible sites, the laboratory was built on Point Aulon, now called Lover’s Point, in Pacific Grove.
 In 1917, the laboratory was moved and the name was changed to the Hopkins Marine Station of Stanford University.
 At that time, Pacific Grove was expanding around Point Aulon and the beach and rocky intertidal below the laboratory were becoming a favorite gathering spot for local residents.
 The professors working at the laboratory felt that a larger, more isolated location would allow them greater control over the shoreline.
 Mussel Point (or Point Almeja), also known as China Point, was chosen because it was located in an undeveloped area between the communities of Monterey and Pacific Grove.
+The point is an erosion-resistant rock formation of the Salinian terrane that lies west of the main trace of the San Andreas Fault system with exposures at Bodega Head to the north and Mount Pinos to the south.
 In 1931, legislation was adopted designating the intertidal and subtidal areas around Mussel Point as the Hopkins Marine Life Refuge.
 In 1935, the name for Mussel Point was changed to Point Cabrillo by the U.S. Board on Geographic Names.
 In 2005, new legislation was enacted designating the Hopkins State Marine Reserve, specifically to prevent chemical and thermal pollution of the water, to extend the boundaries of the refuge, and to prohibit the collection of marine plants and animals without a scientific permit.
 Today the area is called Lover’s Point-Julia Platt State Marine Reserve.

 Point Cabrillo has ancient shell middens from the Ohlone people who inhabited the area for thousands of years.
 In 1542, Juan Rodríguez Cabrillo was the first European to sail into Monterey Bay and the land was claimed for Spain.
 The land eventually became part of a Mexican land grant known as Rancho Punta de Pinos, a 2,667 acres (1,079 ha) estate given in 1833 by Governor José Figueroa to José María Armenta, and regranted to José Abrego in 1844.
 Following the Mexican-American War and the cessation of California to the United States in 1848, José Abrego sold Rancho Punta de Pinos, a process that would lead to David Jack becoming Monterey’s dominant landowner.
 David Jack was born in Scotland and emigrated to the United States during the 1849 California Gold Rush, and took to using the name David Jacks.
 In 1850, Jacks moved to Monterey and by 1852, he was elected Treasurer of Monterey County.
 He soon became involved in the settlement of Mexican land claims in the new State of California.
 In 1853, the Pueblo of Monterey contracted Delos Rodeyn Ashley to help legalize its title to some 30,000 acres (12,141 ha) of land on the Monterey Peninsula.
 Ashley was successful and billed the city for his services.
 When the city could not pay, he suggested the city auction some of its land.
 Jacks advertised the auction but only in a Santa Cruz newspaper, so the only two bidders were Ashley and Jacks, who purchased the entire tract underlying the city.
 In 1869, Ashley turned his interest in the land over to Jacks, who became the sole owner of what is now the cities of Monterey, Pacific Grove, Seaside, Del Rey Oaks, Pebble Beach, and Fort Ord on what is now the Monterey Bay campus of California State University.
 In the 1880s, Jacks sold a large tract of land between Carmel and Pacific Grove to the Pacific Improvement Company a land development enterprise originally affiliated with the Central Pacific Railroad and controlled by the railroad barons of the day Charles Crocker, Mark Hopkins, Leland Stanford, and Collis P. Huntington.